bbaral09/mytestrepo/README.md

 - Configure IPSEC tunnels and BGP sessions using the template downloaded from the AWS console

-      The template creates two IPSEC tunnels and two BGP sessions over those IPSEC tunnels.
+      The template creates two IPSEC tunnels and two BGP sessions over those IPSEC tunnels

       The whole configuration can loaded in one go after removing the comment lines that begin with an exclamation sign (" ! " )

       However, it is better to load the configuration in small modules for better understanding of the configurations

-      Everything can be copied/pasted as is, except for the following section:
+      **Replace the section local-address <interface_name/private_IP_on_outside_interface> with local-address GigabitEthernet2**

-      Replace the section local-address <interface_name/private_IP_on_outside_interface> with local-address GigabitEthernet2
+      Everything else can be copied/pasted as is

 - Configure the required access-list and NAT for egress traffic